po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/22-Stu_Media-Query-Print/README.md

 ## 💡 Hint(s)

-* To print the URL on the page, how can we use the pseudo-element `:after` to take the value of the `href` attribute and display it in brackets after the link?
+* To print the URL on the page, how can we use the pseudo-element `::after` to take the value of the `href` attribute and display it in brackets after the link?

 ## 🏆 Bonus